ianb-cerebras/financial-modeler/README.md

 ## Excel AI Finance Runner

-An early working prototype aiming to be the fastest financial model processor.
+A finance analysis tool powered by Cererbas.
 It reads your Excel workbook, calls an AI planner, deterministically evaluates numbers, and can write results back to the model and export a polished report.

 ### Status
 - Early working version.
 A release with stronger output validation and nicer model formatting is coming soon.